redis/redis-doc/commands/mset.md

 @complexity

-O(1) to set every key
+O(N) where N is the number of keys to set

-Set the the respective keys to the respective values. `MSET` will replace old values with new values, while `MSETNX` will not perform any operation at all even if just a single key already exists.
+Sets the given keys to their respective values. `MSET` replaces existing values with new values, just as regular `SET`.
+See `MSETNX` if you don't want to overwrite existing values.

-Because of this semantic `MSETNX` can be used in order to set different keys representing different fields of an unique logic object in a way tha ensures that either all the fields or none at all are set.

-Both `MSET` and `MSETNX` are atomic operations.
-This means that for instance if the keys A and B are modified, another client talking to Redis can either see the changes to both A and B at once, or no modification at all.

-## `MSET` Return value

-@status-reply Basically +OK as `MSET` can't fail

-## `MSETNX` Return value

-@integer-reply, specifically:

-    1 if the all the keys were se
-    0 if no key was set (at least one key already existed)
+`MSET` is atomic, so all given keys are set at once.
+It is not possible for clients to see that some of the keys were updated while others are unchanged.

+@return

+@status-reply: always `OK` since `MSET` can't fail.